Meet eight conservation heroes saving our planet, one species at a time

 Conservationist and wildlife biologist Dr. Augustin Basabose helps protect Grauer's gorillas and their habitat in the Kahuzi-Biega National Park, Democratic Republic of the Congo.
 He founded Primate Expertise, a conservation organization aimed at engaging the local community in forest restoration programs.

-In partnership with Wild Earth Allies, Primate Expertise is growing trees from seeds collected from ape dung—a process known as the Ape Trees™ project—and using them to restore degraded gorilla habitat in Kahuzi-Biega National Park and improve the well-being of surrounding communities.
+In partnership with Wild Earth Allies, Primate Expertise is growing trees from seeds collected from ape dung—a conservancy effort known as the Ape Trees™ project—and using them to restore degraded gorilla habitat in Kahuzi-Biega National Park and improve the well-being of surrounding communities.
 Dr. Basabose's work has led to an increase in the gorilla population in the park.
 He is committed to inspiring communities and students to cherish and protect this species and other wildlife.

 8. Seema Adgaonkar